 You see weird activity in your bank account

 Check your bank balances every week or so.
 If you see withdrawals, cashed checks or debit-card purchases you don't recognize, someone might be forging checks in your name, or might have cloned your debit card.
 If so, contact the bank immediately: Debit-card holders have only two business days to do so, or they may be liable for some of the fraudulent charges.

 You didn't stay at that hotel in the Bahamas, and you didn't have the power turned on at that vacation cabin you don't own.
 So why are you getting threatening letters over lack of payment for strange items or services?
 Because someone is out there impersonating you.
 Call the bill collectors to see what's going on, then file an identity-fraud report with your local police precinct.

 At AnnualCreditReport.com, you can get a free credit report every four months from one of the three major credit-reporting agencies.
 Look for unfamiliar accounts.
 If anything's amiss, contact one of the three agencies — Equifax (1-888-766-0008), Experian (1-888-397-3742) and TransUnion (1-800-680-7289) — right away and ask to put a credit alert on your file.
-The alert will last for 90 days and will affect all three agencies.
+The alert will last for one year and will affect all three agencies.

 Then, contact the company with which you have the false account and inform them of the situation, documenting as much as you can in writing.
 You may also have to file a police report — it's often the first step in restoring your identity.

 If the IRS says you made a lot more money than you reported on your tax return, someone may be illegally using your Social Security number so that they can work.
 Reply to the IRS in writing, fill out and submit an IRS Identity Theft Affidavit and get ready to submit to an audit.